 How to get started with dropshipping and international shipping for order fulfilment to customers

 As mentioned, both Shopify and WooCommerce are Selazar’s partners.
 They are two of the biggest and best dropshipping suppliers when it comes to dropshipping websites.
-Our customers can effortlessly integrate their shop with the Selazar platform, our warehouses, and courier network through technological collaborations with these companies.
+Our customers can effortlessly integrate their shop with the Selazar platform, our warehouses, and our courier network through technological collaborations with these companies.
 For Shopify stores, you can find out how to do it here.
 For Woo Commerce integration, it can be found here.

 From there, business owners can input all the product information online.
 They can add the necessary details for customs declarations and product descriptions.
 Then, when they ship their products to a Selazar warehouse, everything is automatically scanned and stored.

 Getting a standard eCommerce store integrated with Selazar and sending your product to the warehouse for storage and shipping can be set up within just a few days to a week.
-It is a complete end to end solution that is innovative and easily managed.
+It is a complete end-to-end solution that is innovative and easily managed.

 A full customer support team is also available to answer all your questions for storage, fulfilment, custom packaging, and online portal support to manage your orders.